mrdoob/three.js/threejs/lessons/threejs-load-gltf.md

 <div class="threejs_center"><img src="resources/images/car-curves-too-small.png" style="width: 498px"></div>

-Checking the heirarchy in Blender I found out that the artist had scaled the node all the cars are parented to.
+Checking the hierarchy in Blender I found out that the artist had scaled the node all the cars are parented to.

 <div class="threejs_center"><img src="resources/images/cars-scale-0.01.png" style="width: 342px;"></div>

 Scaling is bad for real time 3D apps.
-It causes all kinds of issues and ends up being no end of frustrating when doing real time 3D.
-Artists often don't know this because it's so easy to scale an entire scene in a 3D editing program but if you decide to make a real time 3D app I suggest you instructor your artists to never scale anything.
-If they change the scale they should find a way to apply that scale to the vertices so that when it ends up making it your app you can ignore scale.
+It causes all kinds of issues and ends up being no end of frustration when doing real time 3D.
+Artists often don't know this because it's so easy to scale an entire scene in a 3D editing program but if you decide to make a real time 3D app I suggest you request your artists to never scale anything.
+If they change the scale they should find a way to apply that scale to the vertices so that when it ends up making it to your app you can ignore scale.

-And not just scale, in this case the cars are rotated and offset by their parent, the `Cars` node.
+And, not just scale, in this case the cars are rotated and offset by their parent, the `Cars` node.
 This will make it hard at runtime to move the cars around in world space.
 To be clear, in this case we want cars to drive around in world space which is why these issues are coming up.
-If something that is meant to be manipulated in a local space, the the moon revolving around the earth this is less of an issue.
+If something that is meant to be manipulated in a local space, like the moon revolving around the earth this is less of an issue.

 Going back to the function we wrote above to dump the scene graph,